marionbarker/LoopPatches/README.md

 OPTIONAL

 These patches are compatible with the version of LoopWorkspace with patch number one applied.
-They are not required to get the linear ramp working.
+They are not required to get the Modify Bolus Percentage working.
 They are only here for those people who want to have LoopPatches still working for their builds.

 ```
 curl https://raw.githubusercontent.com/marionbarker/LoopPatches/dosing-strategy-ramp-dev/LoopPatch.txt | git apply --directory="Loop"